Swarm Settings Asset¶

 Advanced: wall clearance¶

-- Wall Margin — extra clearance kept between an agent's body and any blocked cell edge when Enforce Cell Boundaries is on, in world units.
+- Surface Flow Wall Margin — extra clearance kept between an agent's body and any blocked cell edge when Enforce Cell Boundaries is on, in world units.
 Added to the agent's own radius.
 Raise this if agents still visibly clip into wall cells after enabling boundary enforcement.

-Advanced: grounding outside the field¶
+Grounding outside the field¶

 - Assume Flat Ground Outside Field (experimental) — when Surface Flow grounding is active and an agent is outside the baked field, skip physics ground probes and assume the surrounding world is flat at the field's lowest walkable cell height.
 Only enable this on levels where the area outside the baked field is actually flat.
 Works in both Prefer Field Height and Replace Physics When Available grounding modes.